 The insurance company will likely not budge very easily at first, but if you stick with it and you have those amounts in medical treatment, they are more likely than not going to pay.
 You can also pay a research firm out of Tempe, AZ called ML Research approximately $200 and they will actually research the policy limits on your particular case.
 Personal injury lawyers use them all the time.

 - Finally, you can outsource your quantum work to an actual lawyer that you pay by the hour or an enterprising law student or a lawyer from a foreign country.
 It may seem like a bold idea, but you will be amazed at the abilities of certain labor you can hire off the internet at a very reasonable price.
 You can go to sites like hiremelegal.com, upcounsel.com, or rocketlawyer.com to hire a lawyer, but you can actually put in the amount of money you want to spend, and people will submit resumes and bid on your work.

 There are these databases that lawyers pay gobs of money for that give them access to all the cases in all states and counties electronically.
 Those databases are expensive, but law students have free access to them.
 If you find a second year or third year law student, they will have the chops to know how to get this basic research done.
 So, you may have good luck there at a very reasonable price.

-Of course, nothing beats actually hiring a qualified car accident lawyer, like a car accident lawyer in New Orleans, LA, to help you with your case.
+Of course, nothing beats actually hiring a qualified car accident lawyer to help you with your case.
 The best thing would be to hire a lawyer to handle your entire case so you get the most accurate case evaluation and send you to see the right doctors, so you can be rest assured that your damages are accounted for properly.